Chrisqd1/pymoku/README.md

 ```

 # Troubleshooting

+#### moku: command not found
+Ensure pymoku has been successfully installed in your Python distrubution by open a python shell and running

+    import pymoku

+No error indicates a successful install.

+You may need to add python binaries to your PATH.
+This varies with operating system and python version but as an example

+    export PATH=$PATH:/home/user/.local/bin

 #### Installing Bonjour Libraries
 To automatically discover Moku:Lab on your network (i.e. by *name* or *serial*) you must have Bonjour installed.
 Without Bonjour, your Moku:Lab will still be accessible by IP address, you just won't be able to automatically connect by name or serial number, or find it using `moku list`.